Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 Low-quality hay is low in protein (less than 8% crude protein) and high in fibre (NDF and lignin).
 This high fibre content can reduce your horse’s forage intake and make it harder to digest in the hindgut.

-A typical 500 kg (1100 lb) horse at maintenance needs to consume 16,650 kilocalories (16.65 mcal) per day to maintain her bodyweight.
+A typical 500 kg (1100 lb) horse at maintenance needs to consume 16,650 kilocalories (16.65 Mcal) per day to maintain their bodyweight.

-Energy requirements are higher in working, pregnant and lactating horses, ranging from 17,000 – 35,000 kilocalories (17 – 35 mcal) per day.
+Energy requirements are higher in working, pregnant and lactating horses, ranging from 17,000 – 35,000 kilocalories (17 – 35 Mcal) per day.

 Horses consume approximately 2% of their body weight in hay or pasture each day.
 For a typical horse, this is approximately 10 kg (22 lb) of forage per day.

-Low-quality hay might supply 1.4 – 1.7 mcal / kg in digestible energy.
+Low-quality hay might supply 1.4 – 1.7 Mcal / kg in digestible energy.

 Even if a heavily exercising horse were to maximize their expected hay intake and consume 2.5% of their body weight in low-quality forage, this would only supply 17,500 – 21,250 kilocalories per day.